CHTC/chtc-website-source/gpu-jobs.md

 ```
 {: .sub}

-**REMINDER**: As described [above](#job-types-runtimes-and-per-user-limitations), using
+**REMINDER**: As described [above](#a-general-use gpus-via-the-chtc-gpu-lab), using
 the GPU Lab servers means that default CHTC job limits
-are changed, including the length of the job.
+are changed, including the length of the job and the number of jobs you can
-To specify the job type, indicate which category of job length you would like
-to use for your job, using the syntax described below:
+have running at once.
+We have categorized three types of GPU jobs that you
+can submit, mainly based on the runtime needed by the job.
+The three job types
+(short, medium, long) and the needed submit file flags are described below:

 {:.gtable}
   | Job type | Maximum runtime | Per-user limitation | Submit file flag |